Pilgrimage to Santiago de Compostela

 (subject to change)

-Day 1: Flight Arrival – Board Bus for Astorga (pilgrimage start)
+Day 1: Flight Arrival – Board Bus for Sarria (pilgrimage start ~80miles)

 Travel to and from Spain

 Participants will arrive back in Madrid at approximately 9am on the final listed day of the trip.
-Two nights of lodging (September 15-16th) in Santiago de Compostella ARE INCLUDED in the Trip Cost.
-The Experience officially ends at 9am on final listed day of the trip at the Madrid (MAD) Airport.
+Two nights of lodging (August 20 & 21) in Santiago de Compostela ARE INCLUDED in the Trip Cost.
+The Experience officially ends at 11am on final listed day of the trip at the Madrid (MAD) Airport.
 Participants who wish to remain for extra time may do so on their own.
-Please book your return flights to the USA no earlier than a 12:00 (noon) departure on Sep.
-16th.
+Please book your return flights to the USA no earlier than a 1:00PM departure on August 21st.

 Please wait until we have confirmed your spot in the pilgrimage to buy your flights.
 Please contact us if you’d like assistance choosing flights or connecting with other missionaries to travel together.
 We will be coordinating for pilgrims to travel together from Denver if that is where you wish to depart from.